rgdal-dev/rasterwise/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# weird.nc
+# rasterwise

+The goal of rasterwise is to collate hard-won knowledge of what’s wrong and what’s right about various data sets.

-The goal of weird.nc is to collect illustrative NetCDF files so our R code works right.
+It began as a collection of iillustrative NetCDF files, used for testing so our R code works right.

+## raadtools - a code collection of raster wise-dom

+TBD

+## Rogue NetCDF files

 Files are put into “extdata/”, and then a script is run to